 King and friend stopped, looked at one another.
-Faramir had lagged behind as they descended the stairs, and his eyes were now on the level of the King’s own.
-He searched the keen grey gaze of his father’s friend, which was leveled unwaveringly on his own.
-Finally Aragorn answered, "Because you, my friend, understand as they won’t.
+Faramir had lagged behind as they descended the stairs, and his eyes were now on the level of the King's own.
+He searched the keen grey gaze of his father's friend, which was leveled unwaveringly on his own.
+Finally Aragorn answered, "Because you, my friend, understand as they won't.
 You know I am mortal, while they think of me as one who will be here always.
-You have seen the devastation which still marks much of the Northern Kingdom, and have seen the faces of those who remember the Time of Troubles.
-Few here in this city can think of what happened in the time of their fathers’ fathers as quite real.
+You have seen the devastation that still marks much of the Northern Kingdom, and have seen the faces of those who remember the Time of Troubles.
+Few here in this city can think of what happened in the time of their fathers' fathers as quite real.
 It is one of the marks of difference, I think, between Halflings and Men."

 After a moment of silence, Faramir sighed, "Some distinction, my Lord."